 Victims of manufacturers’ negligence should not have to suffer twice: first, through excruciating injuries and then painful medical bills.
 Negligent manufacturers (and sellers) should compensate their victims for their failure to engineer or test batteries appropriately (or sell products of reasonable quality and safety) which could easily have prevented the injuries.

-In Washington, four victims have filed suit against makers and sellers of unsafe e-cigarettes for their injuries resulting from e-cig explosions, including second and third degree burns and other injuries requiring multiple bone grafts and reconstructive surgeries.
+In Washington, four victims have filed suit against makers and sellers of unsafe e-cigarettes for their injuries resulting from e-cig explosions, including second and third-degree burns and other injuries requiring multiple bone grafts and reconstructive surgeries.

 E-cigarette burn lawsuits such as these are canaries in the coal mine, pointing to future e-cigarette class-action lawsuits against makers and sellers of defective vape batteries, by injured & unsuspecting users.

-Contact our Team of Attorneys Now
+Free Consultation: Contact Our Team of Attorneys Now

 The FDA plans to discuss potential rules and regulations regarding e-cigs safety soon, but relief will not come soon enough for consumers who have already fallen victim to accidents resulting from unsafe e-cigarettes and their components, who cannot afford to wait for Washington to finally act.